giordano/AstroLib.jl/docs/utils.rst

 '''''''''

-Input coordinates may be either a scalar or an array, of the same dimension N, the output coordinates are always Float64 and have the same type (scalar or array) as the input coordinates.
+Input coordinates may be either a scalar or an array, of the same dimension, the output coordinates are always floating points and have the same type (scalar or array) as the input coordinates.

 -  ``alt``: local apparent altitude, in degrees, scalar or array.
 -  ``az``: the local apparent azimuth, in degrees, scalar or vector,